wfvmaas/woutermaas.com/README.md

 abstract: "A brief summary or abstract of the project."
 order: 1 # Optional: For manual sorting
 publishDate: 2023-01-01 # Optional
-heroImage: "/images/path/to/image.jpg" # Optional: Path matching public/ folder
+heroImage: "./images/image.jpg" # Optional: Relative path to image co-located with content
 link: "https://example.com" # Optional: External link
 ---